 When you know the things that can make your IBS symptoms flare up, called triggers, you can make a plan to avoid them.
 That way, you can work on keeping problems with constipation, diarrhea, belly pain, and bloating to a minimum.

 IBS is different for everyone, but it may help to keep track of how you react to the most common symptom triggers and learn to prevent them.

 Age.
-IBS can affect people of all ages, but it is more likely to occur in people in their teens through their 40s.
-Studies estimate IBS affects 10% to 15% of the adult population.
+IBS can affect people of all ages, but it's more likely for people in their teens through their 40s.

-Emotional trouble.
-Some IBS patients appear to be stressed, have a psychiatric disorder, or have experienced some sort of a traumatic event such as sexual abuse or domestic violence.
-It is not clear what comes first -- the emotional turmoil or the IBS.
-Nevertheless, there's evidence that stress management and behavioral therapy help relieve symptoms in some IBS sufferers.
+It's not clear what comes first -- the stress or the IBS.
+But there's evidence that stress management and behavioral therapy can help relieve symptoms in some people with the condition.

 Food sensitivities.
 Some people may have digestive systems that rumble angrily when they eat dairy, wheat, a sugar in fruits called fructose, or the sugar substitute sorbitol.
 Fatty foods, carbonated drinks, and alcohol can also upset digestion.

 There's no proof any of these foods cause IBS, but they may trigger symptoms.

 Large meals, or eating while you do something stressful, like driving or working.
 Again, these activities don’t cause irritable bowel syndrome, but for those with a very sensitive colon, they can spell trouble.

 Medications.
 Studies have shown a link between IBS symptoms and antibiotics, antidepressants, and drugs made with sorbitol.